-Our draft decisions to reduce maximum fares for most journeys and introduce daily fare caps should help improve the value for money rural and regional bus services provide.
+Our decisions to reduce maximum fares for most journeys and introduce daily tickets should help improve the value for money rural and regional bus services provide.
 By lowering current price barriers to using the services, these decisions should improve the patronage of the services.
 This should improve access to transport services within rural and regional communities, particular for people with limited transport options, and reduce the cost per passenger journey.

-The draft decisions will also improve equity between fares in rural and regional areas and those in metropolitan NSW, and help to alleviate issues related to bus travel across borders by more closely aligning fares with those in other jurisdictions.
+The decisions will also improve equity between fares in rural and regional areas and those in metropolitan NSW, and help to alleviate issues related to bus travel across borders by more closely aligning fares with those in other jurisdictions.

-Our draft decisions set the maximum fares that rural and regional bus operators can charge their customers.
+Our decisions set the maximum fares that rural and regional bus operators can charge their customers.
 The impact of these decisions on bus operators will depend on the fares they currently charge passengers compared to our proposed maximum fares.
 We note that a number of bus operators currently charge fares below the maximum.

-Our draft decisions should not affect the level of Government funding for rural and regional buses in the current contract period.
+Our decisions should not affect the level of Government funding for rural and regional buses in the current contract period.
 We expect more passengers to travel on the buses as a result of substantially lower fares.
 But the additional fare revenue from this increase in patronage may not fully offset the revenue impact of reducing fares.
 The impact on each operator depends on how patronage responds to lower fares.
-However we expect the impacts would be small compared to contract costs - for all operators in total around \$1-1.5 million a year or less than 1% of costs under the current contracts across all rural and regional areas.
+However we expect the impacts would be small compared to contract costs - for all operators in total around \$.1.2 to \$1.7 million a year (up slightly from our estimate in the draft report) or less than 1% of costs under the current contracts across all rural and regional areas.